quickfeed/quickfeed/public/README.md

     }, []) <----

 ```
-Here at the last line the empty array indicates that this will only run once, when the component mounts.
+~~Here at the last line the empty array indicates that this will only run once, when the component mounts.
 So state changes doesn't come through, unless we
 We choose a `[dependency array]`.
 Having noothing here, results in the section looping and state being refreshed all the time.
 Not good, this could be a symptom of badly managed logic idk.
-Need some thinking brain thoughts to think about and read about useEffect()
+Need some thinking brain thoughts to think about and read about useEffect()~~

-Also rendering doesn't seem to wait for `getSubmissions(id)` but it SHOULD, because the call is synchronous, maybe somewhere along the overmind action->grpcManager->method.Call, doesn't actually wait for state at all.
-Needs more testing.
+~~Also rendering doesn't seem to wait for `getSubmissions(id)` but it SHOULD, because the call is synchronous, maybe somewhere along the overmind action->grpcManager->method.Call, doesn't actually wait for state at all.
+Needs more testing.~~

+## Think This is mostly fixed.
+Should create an init function to make everything a bit cleaner in App.tsx
+Other stuff still applies ->

 ---